BY Barbara MacKay

 - Understand that the meeting dynamics differ for in-person meetings vs. those conducted by audio or videoconferencing – see our blogs on this below.

 Now you have no excuse.
 Nobody should be dozing or daydreaming in your meetings.
-If you want to learn more about these and other tips, register soon for our online self-paced Meetings That Rock Light and Essentials coming up in April and May.
-Dates and registration announcements coming soon.
+If you want to learn more about these and other tips, register for our online self-paced Meetings That Rock Light and Essentials!

 Meetings That Rock LIGHT – We highlight our top 28 tips for better meetings in the 4 key areas of discussions, agendas, brainstorming and results.
-(1 hour webinar)
+(1 hour online course)

 Meetings That Rock ESSENTIALS – We dig deeper to understand best practices of highly effective meetings filled with exercises to cement your learning in the 4 key areas of discussions, agendas, brainstorming and results.
 (6 hour online self-paced)